Ordering the Correct Boot Top and Boot Size

 You can take out our removable insoles and replace them with thinner insoles of your choice to give your feet more room.
 This is one of the wonderful advantages of our removable insole design.
 It gives you fitting options that may provide that little bit of extra room you need to have a perfect fit!
-We offer a thinner 1/8” EVA foam insole for your convenience right here in our store.
-Click here to add these insoles to your cart.
+We offer a thinner 1/8” EVA foam insole for your convenience in our shop.
+All our insoles can be found here.

 Another possible solution is to leave our insoles in place, but give your feet more room simply by wearing your boots with very thin socks or stockings…or without socks entirely, if you prefer.
 There’s no worry about foot perspiration because you can take out and wash our removable insoles anytime you want.